 Our lawns use more water than any other part of our landscape.
 So along with the practice of watering deeply but as infrequently as needed to keep the turf healthy, let’s look at other steps we can take to keep our grass thriving.

-Don’t mow your lawn shorter than two-and-a-half inches.
-Three inches is even better.
+Don’t mow your lawn shorter than three inches.
 The longer blades of grass will help to shade the roots and keep the soil surface from drying out as quickly.

 And remember that a properly-fertilized lawn is going to stand up to heat stress better than a lawn that’s starving.
 If you have questions about when and how to feed your lawn, check with our garden advisers at Dick’s Corner.
 Keeping your lawn healthy is the best defense against summer stress.
 Spring and fall lawn aeration (don’t do it now, but put it on your calendar for a reminder) and regular use of Granular Humate (R) help condition your lawn’s soil, which helps keep your grass healthy.
 If your turf is not looking its best, take pictures on your smart phone and bring them in to help our staff better understand any problems you might be having.
 You’re also welcome to bring in a bagged sample of turf that’s showing problems.
 Be sure the sample includes some turf that’s still alive.
 The folks at Dick’s Corner need to see the condition “in action,” not just the dead results.